Last updated May 17, 2021

 We do not otherwise share our customers’ personal information.
 We may, however, share anonymous or aggregate information with third parties for purposes that include improving how we provide service to existing and potential customers.

 We use technical, administrative, and physical safeguards to protect the personal information we collect.
 Notwithstanding these efforts, we cannot guarantee that we can prevent every unauthorized attempt to access, use, or disclose customer information.
 We also cannot guarantee the confidentiality of any communication or information you provide.

 We retain the personal information we collect only as long as we deem reasonably necessary for business, accounting, tax, legal or regulatory purposes.

 We offer several choices regarding how we use and share your information.

-You can limit our use and sharing of your individually identifiable CPNI to market relay-related services to you.
-To limit our use and sharing of your individually identifiable CPNI, please contact us by phone or email.
+You may limit our use and sharing of your individually identifiable CPNI to market relay-related services to you by updating your Communication Permissions within your profile, either via the web/mobile application or by calling or emailing us.

-You can also opt out of receiving telephone or mail solicitation from us.
-To request removal from our solicitation lists, please contact us by phone, email, or letter.
+You can also opt out of receiving telephone or mail solicitation from us by updating your Communication Permissions within your profile, either via the web/mobile application or by calling or emailing us.

 We do not knowingly collect personal information from individuals under the age of 18 without their parent’s or guardian’s verifiable consent.
-If registration is required for any services on our website or mobile apps, and a user submits information indicating he/she is a child, the child’s parent or guardian will receive an email alerting them to such registration and provide instructions on how they can provide verifiable parental consent.
-If we do not receive verifiable parental consent within a reasonable time, we will delete the child’s registration.
-We do not knowingly provide any personal information collected about children, regardless of its source, to any third party for any purpose whatsoever.
-In addition, we do not use information collected through the website or mobile apps from users self-identified as children for any marketing or promotional purposes whatsoever, either inside or outside Hamilton Relay.
+If registration is required for any services on our website or mobile apps, the child’s parent or guardian must complete such registration on behalf of the child and consent to use of the service by such child.
+Hamilton Relay does not provide any personally identifying information collected about children, regardless of its source, to any third party for any purpose whatsoever, except with a parent’s or guardian’s verifiable consent and as required by the FCC to provide relay, or otherwise required by law.
+In addition, Hamilton Relay does not use information collected through the website or mobile apps from users self-identified as children for any marketing or promotional purposes whatsoever, either inside or outside Hamilton Relay.